nervgh/angular-file-upload/README.md

 - **ngFileSelect**: Should be applied to `<input type="file" />`.
 The selected files are added to the uploaded queue if they have passed the filters.
 - **nrvFileDrop**: Set up a drop area.
 Usually applied to the entire document.
 Caught files are added to the uploaded queue if they have passed the filters.
-- **ngFileOver**: Should be applied to the element which will change class when files are about to be placed on the drop area.
-By default it adds the class `ng-file-over` but a different class can be specified with the parameter attribute `ng-file-over="className"`.
+- **nrvFileOver**: Should be applied to the element which will change class when files are about to be placed on the drop area.
+By default it adds the class `nrv-file-over` but a different class can be specified with the parameter attribute `nrv-file-over="className"`.

 ### Service